Confidence Intervals for Stochastic Arithmetic: Background on Stochastic Arithmetic Methods

 \begin{mydef} With the notations defined above, the MCA number of significant bits is defined as

 \end{mydef}

-This definition is a form of signal to noise ratio: if most random samples share the same first digits, these digits can be considered significant.
+This definition, which computes the magnitude of the coefficient of variation, is a form of signal to noise ratio: if most random samples share the same first digits, these digits can be considered significant.
 On the contrary, digits varying randomly among sampled results are considered noise.
 Another way of giving meaning to this definition is to consider~$x_{\text{\sc ieee}}$ as one possible realization of the random variable~$X$.
 As such, its distance to~$\mu$ is characterized by~$\sigma$.
 A problem with the MCA definition of significant bits is that it is empirical: the actual meaning of ``significance'' is not clearly laid, as well as the consequences one can draw from it.

 The MCA number of significant bits can be estimated by